CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 For example, with a simple program that evaluates the information provided by the "who" command at a particular time interval, each user can create an accurate usage profile for an account.
 For example, this can be used to determine the absence time of the system administrator or administrators in order to use these times for unauthorized actions.
 It is also possible to determine which terminals are allowed for privileged access.
 Other programs with similar abuses are "finger" or "ruser".

-### 2 2 Exploitation of the script environmentIn Unix operating systems, the use of scripting languages ​​is widespread.
+### 2 2 Exploitation of the script environment
+In Unix operating systems, the use of scripting languages ​​is widespread.
 Scripts are a collection of individual commands that are stored and called up in a text file.
 The rich functionality of the scripting environment allows attackers to leverage scripts for their own purposes.
 In addition, the containment of activated scripting languages ​​is very difficult.

 ### 2 3 Dynamic loading of shared libraries